apache/spark/docs/integration.rst

 """""""""""""""""

 - :ref:`FileToGoogleCloudStorageOperator` : Uploads a file to Google Cloud Storage.
+- :ref:`GoogleCloudStorageBucketCreateAclEntryOperator` : Creates a new ACL entry on the specified bucket.
 - :ref:`GoogleCloudStorageCreateBucketOperator` : Creates a new cloud storage bucket.
+- :ref:`GoogleCloudStorageDownloadOperator` : Downloads a file from Google Cloud Storage.
 - :ref:`GoogleCloudStorageListOperator` : List all objects from the bucket with the give string prefix and delimiter in name.
-- :ref:`GoogleCloudStorageDownloadOperator` : Downloads a file from Google Cloud Storage.
+- :ref:`GoogleCloudStorageObjectCreateAclEntryOperator` : Creates a new ACL entry on the specified object.
 - :ref:`GoogleCloudStorageToBigQueryOperator` : Loads files from Google cloud storage into BigQuery.
 - :ref:`GoogleCloudStorageToGoogleCloudStorageOperator` : Copies objects from a bucket to another, with renaming if requested.